LLM in telephony

 In the phone channel, you can use the llmRequest

-reply type so that the bot receives text from the LLM and synthesizes speech in streaming mode.
+reply type so that the bot receives text from an LLM and synthesizes speech in streaming mode.

 Example of sequential generation and synthesis without llmRequest